Nurofen: Variants

 There are 11 variants of Nurofen, all of which contain ibuprofen as an active ingredient.
 The ibuprofen is variously formulated as the free acid, or the lysine salt.
 For oral formulations, i.e., taken by mouth, it is available in the conventional solid round tablet, a torpedo-shaped solid caplet, or may alternatively be in the form of a soft gel cap.
 It is also available as a topical gel, which is applied directly to the surface of the skin.
 In some cases these are marketed as being useful for treating specific types of pain; such as back pain or period pain.
 The primary difference among the various formulations is speed and duration of ibuprofen absorption.
 According to the UK Medicines and Healthcare products Regulatory Agency (UK MHRA), the form of ibuprofen in 'Nurofen Tension Headache' (ibuprofen lysine) is absorbed nearly twice as fast as the form in 'Nurofen Period Pain' (ibuprofen free acid), with the former reaching peak blood concentrations in 38 minutes, compared to 80 minutes for the latter.

 Some variants of Nurofen contain additional active ingredients; for example, 'Nurofen Cold & Flu' contains the non-sedating decongestant pseudoephedrine.
-Others are advertised as being targeted for specific pain types, for example period pain.